abra-code/replay/README.md

-    inputs    Array of file paths read by the tool during execution (optional). exclusive inputs    Array of file paths invalidated (items deleted or moved) by the tool (rare, optional). outputs   Array of file paths writen by the tool during execution (optional).
+    inputs    Array of file paths read by the tool during execution (optional). exclusive inputs    Array of file paths invalidated (items deleted or moved) by the tool (rare, optional). outputs   Array of file paths writen by the tool during execution (optional). stdout    Bool value to indicate whether the output of the tool should be printed to stdout (optional).
+              Default value is "true", indicating the output from child process is printed to stdout.

+Streaming actions through stdin pipe:

+"replay" allows sending a stream of actions via stdin when the playlist file is not specified.
+Actions may be executed serially or concurrently but without dependency analysis.
+Dependency analysis requires a complete set of actions to create a graph while streaming starts execution immediately as the action requests arrive.
+Concurrent execution is default, which does not guarantee the order of actions but a new option:
+--ordered-output has been added to ensure the output order is the same as action scheduling order.
+For example, while streaming actions A, B, C in that order, the execution may happen like this: A, C, B but the printed output will still be preserved as A, B, C. This implies that that output of C will be delayed if B is taking long to finish.

+The format of streamed/piped commands is one command per line (not plist of json!), as follows:
+- ignore whitespace characters at the beginning of the line, if any
+- action and options come first in square brackets, e.g.: [clone], [move], [delete], [create file] [create directory]
+- the first character following the closing square bracket ']' is used as a field delimiter for the parameters to the action
+- variable length parameters are following, separated by the same field separator, specific to given action Param interpretation per action
+(examples use "tab" as a separator)
+1. [clone], [move], [hardlink], [symlink] allows only simple from-to specification, with first param interpretted as "from" and second as "to" e.g.:
+[clone]	/path/to/src/file.txt	/path/to/dest/file.txt
+2. [delete] is followed by one or many paths to items, e.g.:
+[delete]	/path/to/delete/file1.txt	/path/to/delete/file2.txt
+3. [create] has 2 variants: [create file] and [create directory].
+If "file" or "directory" option is not specified, it falls back to "file"
+A. [create file] requires path followed by optional content, e.g.:
+[create file]	/path/to/create/file.txt	Created by replay!
+B. [create directory] requires just a single path, e.g.:
+[create directory]	/path/to/create/directory
+4. [execute] requires tool path and may have optional parameters separated with the same delimiter (not space delimited!), e.g.:
+[execute]	/bin/echo	Hello from replay!
+In the following example uses a different separator: "+" to explicitly show delimited parameters:
+[execute]+/bin/sh+-c+/bin/ls ${HOME} | /usr/bin/grep ".txt"

 Example JSON playlist: